Ace Hardware: History

-In July 2017, a 10,000–square foot customer care center was opened at Page Field in Fort Myers, Florida.
+In July 2017, a 10000 sqft customer care center was opened at Page Field in Fort Myers, Florida.
 In October, Ace acquired e-commerce marketplace The Grommet.
 However, the website was shut down in June 2022 and later sold to startup GiddyUp.

 In May 2019, Ace acquired full ownership of ACO Inc., the company that operates fifty Great Lakes Ace Hardware stores in Ohio and Michigan.

 In August 2022, grocery chain Food City opened its own Ace Hardware location in Piney Flats, Tennessee.
 In March 2023, Ace opened a 1.1 million–square-foot logistics center in Visalia, California.
 In June, the company announced it would build a 1.5 million–square-foot retail support center in Kansas City, Missouri.
 The facility is expected to be completed by mid-2025.
-In September 2023, the company opened its new headquarters, a 250,000–square-foot campus in Oak Brook that previously housed the McDonald's corporate offices.
+In September 2023, the company opened its new headquarters, a 250000 sqft campus in Oak Brook that previously housed the McDonald's corporate offices.

 Ace Retail Holdings acquired Bishop Ace Hardware, a thirteen-store franchisee in central Illinois, in May 2024.
 The stores will remain open until they can be transitioned into new ownership.
 Ace opened its five thousandth domestic location in July 2024.
 In August, Ace unveiled ELEVATE^{3} Ace, an experimental store concept that elevates popular brands, with plans to begin rolling out the new stores in January 2025.

 On September 9, 2025, Ace Hardware and DoorDash jointly announced their partnership to offer delivery at Ace's 4,000+ independently owned locations throughout the United States.
 This program will be exclusive via DoorDash's membership program DashPass.